-Darrell Petras to lead agTech innovation agency CAAIN
+Darrell Petras to lead AgTech innovation agency CAAIN

 RELATED: Emmertech closes $60 million to grow “dominant” Canadian AgTech companies

-CAINN was launched with $49.5 million from the federal government’s Strategic Innovation Fund and assistance from Alberta Innovates in the form of significant in-kind contributions.
-Though based in Alberta, it is mandated to drive collaborative agTech research and innovation from across Canada.
+CAAIN was launched with $49.5 million from the federal government’s Strategic Innovation Fund and assistance from Alberta Innovates in the form of significant in-kind contributions.
+Though based in Alberta, it is mandated to drive collaborative AgTech research and innovation from across Canada.

 Featured image courtesy Edmonton Regional Innovation Network.